Azure/kaito/docs/How-to-use-kaito-in-aks-arc.md

 # Use Kaito in AKS Arc
 This article describes how to deploy AI models on AKS arc with AI toolchain operator (KAITO).
-The AI toolchain operator (KAITO) is a managed add-on for all AKS, and it simplifies the experience of running OSS AI models on your AKS clusters.
-You may follow the workflow below to enable this feature:
-1. Create a Node pool with GPU
-2. Deploy KAITO operator
-3. Deploy AI model
-4. Validate the deployment
+Follow the workflow below to enable this feature.

 ## Supported Models
 Currently KAITO supports models such as Falcon, Phi2, Phi3, Llama2, Llama2Chat, Mistral.
 Please refer to KAITO’s [readme](https://github.com/Azure/kaito/blob/main/presets/README.md) file for the latest models.